gitlorraine/pdsnd_github/README.md

 New York City bikeshare data    new_york_city.csv Washington bikeshare data       washington.csv

+These files are large and are not uploaded as part of the project files.

 ### Credits
 This project was created for an Udacity course.
 The files and outline of functionality were provided.